melezhik/Raku-Doc-TypeGraph/README.md

 method topo-sort() returns Mu
 ```

-This method takes all Perl6::Type objects in %.types and sort them by its name.
-After that, recursively, add all roles and supers in the object to @!sorted
+This method takes all Perl6::Type objects in `%.types` and sort them
+by its name.
+After that, recursively, add all roles and supers in the
+object to `@!sorted`

 # AUTHOR

-Moritz <@moritz> Antonio Gámiz <@antoniogamiz>
+Moritz Lenz <@moritz> Antonio Gámiz <@antoniogamiz>

 # COPYRIGHT AND LICENSE

-This module has been spinned off from the Official Doc repo, if you want to see the past changes go to the [official doc](https://github.com/perl6/doc).
+This module is a spin-off from the Official Doc repo, if you want to see the past changes go to the [official doc](https://github.com/perl6/doc).

 Copyright 2019 Moritz and Antonio This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.